A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/monospaced_justified.md

     </tbody>
 </table>

-Note: the ratios here match to $\epsilon \le 0.1\%$, but it's notable that some fonts are much closer to exact integer ratios than others.
+While the ratios here match to $\epsilon \le 0.1\%$, it's notable that some fonts are much closer to exact integer ratios than others.
 In most situations, the small difference at the subpixel level will still result in the right ends of the lines aligning to the nearest pixel.

-Most of these fonts preserve whitespace width ratios *between* these whitespace characters rather similarly (e.g. `THREE-PER-EM SPACE` is almost exactly $\frac{1}{3}$ of the `EM SPACE`).
-However, they don't all share the same ratio to the width of the uniform width characters and differ in a handful of other cases.
+Notably, most of these fonts preserve whitespace width ratios *between* these whitespace characters rather similarly (e.g. `THREE-PER-EM SPACE` is almost exactly $\frac{1}{3}$ of the `EM SPACE`).
+However, they don't all share the same ratio to the width of the uniform width characters in the font and differ in a handful of other cases.

 ## Solving